Questions and answers

 - Surgical masks are most effective when dry.
 If your surgical mask becomes wet from perspiration or otherwise, it should be removed immediately.

 - Our supply of hypoallergenic masks are limited.
 We encourage employees to only use these masks if needed.

 - To limit the spread of COVID-19, surgical masks should not be reused

 3M™ N95 8210 Mask

 N95s are disposable masks that filter 95% of particulates and aerosols as small as 0.3 microns from the air.
-They should be worn as directed by the manufacturer (possible link here to wherever we put the donning instructions), and removed like this (possible link to removal instructions).
+They should be worn as directed by the manufacturer, and removed like this.
 N95s are designed to be single-use, and should be discarded after they are worn.
 N95s should also be disposed of if they become damaged or wet.